carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ~~~
 {: .language-bash}

-Now that we now what input `BiG-SLiCE` requires, we will do our
+Now that we know what input `BiG-SLiCE` requires, we will do our
 input-folder step by step.
-First, let's remeber how much genomes
+First, let's remember how many genomes
 we have:

 ~~~